tommydangerous/m7/README.md

 how to render a `SimpleForm`.

 ## `containers/`
+Containers are used to render components with properties from the global store.

 ## `mocks/`
+Helper functions to generate fake data.

 ## `packs/`
+Entry point for single page apps.

 ## `reducers/`
+Redux reducers.
+Use `SimpleReducerGenerator` to create a basic reducer for all CRUD operations.
+See `expenseReducers` as an example on how to generate a reducer.

 ## `routes/`
+React router routes.

 ## `selectors/`
+Helper functions for mapping state to props in components.

 ## `shapes/`
+React prop type shapes.

 ## `stores/`
+Single store for all apps.
+Also contains functions for interacting with the local storage.
+You typically will not need to make any changes to the files in this directory.

 ## `utils/`
+All helper functions that are shared across apps.